 Sometimes it feels like money is the root of all of our problems.
-In our recent research into the UK’s spending habits, we found that the happiest of all Brits used some form of budgeting.
+In our Cash Happy research, first published on 23/10/2017, we looked into the UK’s spending habits, and found that the happiest of all Brits used some form of budgeting.

 ‘Budgeting’ can mean a lot of things.
 Whilst we might think that keeping note of a few bits of spending here and there is enough, the actual amount you spend or don’t spend can end up being really different, sometimes leaving you short.
 That’s why the happiest people actually budget formally and check their bank accounts daily.

 A budget is telling your money where to go, instead of wondering where it went.

 There’s a few ways that you can budget formally.
 You can use an app on your phone or a piece of software on your computer, or if like us you like to keep things simple, a pen and paper is all you need.
 Follow the steps below for a simple way to begin budgeting formally, and you could see yourself change for the happier.